chainstack/docs/docs/blockchains/corda.md

 A compatibility zone is a deployed network instance.

-There are different compatibility zones:
+There are publicly available compatibility zones:

 * [Corda Network](https://corda.network/) — Corda's main compatibility zone.
 * [Corda Testnet](https://testnet.corda.network/) — Corda's compatibility zone for testing.

-* Dynamic compatibility zones — a private compatibility zone.
-This is basically a privately deployed network that relies on a custom [network map server](#network-map-service) to allow nodes to join.
+There are also private compatibility zones.
+These are basically privately deployed networks that rely on custom [network map servers](#network-map-service) to allow nodes to join.

 Chainstack deploys every Corda network in dynamic compatibility zone.
 Every dynamic compatibility zone deployed with Chainstack comes with a network map server.